Ljungwaldh/First-Milestone-Project/README.md

 allowing the user to read the content presented.
 The design is aimed to give a positive user experience, where the subtle presence of the background image at all times gives the sense of power towards training.

+#### Deviations from Wireframe

+* Inclusion of a logo in the navigation bar (in the top left), chose to include this to give the website and brand more identity and exposure
+* Content of Footer including a logo and short information about the creator of the website on the left, and social media icons with links on the right-hand side.
+Originally planned to have name of website and contact details here, but chose this approach since I wanted users to contact me via the contact form instead of through my own contact details

 ### Home

 Users land on the home page, first seeing the **hero header and slogan**.
 This page takes a predominatly monochrome theme towards black and white, this colour scheme continuing